amacss-utsc/amacss_constitution/README.md

 </ul>

-4.5.8 – Events Team
+4.5.8 – Vice President of Events

 <ul style="list-style-type: none;">

 4.5.8.1 – Serve as a secondary point of contact with both the external and internal organizations.

-4.5.8.2 – Responsibilities include organizing, planning for, and running events that are supervised by at least one events associate and a sub volunteer group that are available
+4.5.8.2 – Responsibilities include organizing, planning for, and running events that are supervised by at least one events associate and a sub-volunteer group that are available

 4.5.8.3 – Person-in-charge of the assigned events.

-4.5.8.4 – Communicate closely with Director of Marketing regarding marketing and advertising of events.
+4.5.8.4 – Communicate closely with the Marketing team regarding marketing and advertising of events.
 This also includes invoking interests of public interests on these events.

 4.5.8.5 – Submit even proposal forms at least 1-2 weeks before an event.
 Must outline logistics and budget to the President and Vice